When Western media pundits write about China and Russia, they’re really writing about themselves—but they don’t even realise it

 Galeotti writes: “The man best placed to make Putin change course in Ukraine is not Trump, but Xi.”
 He imagines a world where “China’s influence over Russia could yet change the war,” as though Xi sits at a switchboard that controls the Kremlin’s decisions.

-But beneath the confidence of this analysis lies a telling tic; a reflexive echo of Britain’s own position in the world.
-The Britain of Suez and Kosovo, of Blair nodding beside Bush and Cameron trailing Obama; a nation that once ruled the seas but now waits for Washington to tell it where to stand.
-The pundits who hold forth on Putin and Xi with the confidence of men drawing maps on pub napkins aren’t charting anything new; rather they’re just redrawing what they already know.
-Their reference point isn’t Moscow and Beijing.
-It’s London and Washington.
-The old “special relationship;” coats carried, hats doffed, the loyal nod from across the Atlantic.
-That’s the script they know by heart.
-And so they cast it again, out east.
+But beneath the confidence of this analysis lies a telling tic and it’s a reflexive echo of Britain’s own position in the world.
+It’s the Britain of Suez and Kosovo, of Blair nodding beside Bush and Cameron trailing Obama; a nation that once ruled the seas but now waits for Washington to tell it where to stand.
+The pundits who hold forth on Putin and Xi with the confidence of men drawing maps on pub napkins aren’t charting anything new, rather they’re just redrawing what they already know.
+Their reference point isn’t Moscow and Beijing, instead it’s London and Washington.
+The old “special relationship” with coats carried, hats doffed and the loyal nod from across the Atlantic .

 But to read that as submission is to forget what strategic depth really means.
-Russia gives Beijing what it can buy — vast resources, certain strands of technology — and what it cannot: hard power reach, nuclear parity with Washington, and an unbroken Eurasian buffer from Kaliningrad to Kamchatka.
+Russia gives Beijing what it can buy (vast resources, certain strands of technology) and what it cannot: hard power reach, nuclear parity with Washington, and an unbroken Eurasian buffer from Kaliningrad to Kamchatka.

 good analysis of the discrete reactions to the panic of western war-maniacs semantics.